Delaware Energy Bill Assistance Program (DEAP) and free weatherization.

 Utility bills, including heating and cooling, can be paid for by the Delaware Energy Assistance Program, or DEAP.
-The Division of State Service Centers run this program, and may offer it in combination with weatherization.
-The state of Delaware also partners with Catholic Charities in order to ensure that anyone who qualifies for help is able to receive it.
+The Division of State Service Centers run this free grant program, and may offer it in combination with weatherization.
+The state of Delaware also partners with Catholic Charities in order to ensure that anyone who qualifies for utility bill help is able to receive it.
+The Delaware DEAP financial assistance program is part of the federal government LIHEAP, or low-income energy bill assistance.

 These programs are funded by the federal government and the U.S. Department of Health and Human Services.
-They can assist low income families with their home energy needs, whether paying bills or saving energy and money.
+They can assist low income families with their home energy needs, whether paying utility or heating bills or saving energy and money.
+Find how to apply for weatherization and low income energy bill help in Delaware below.

 The Summer Cooling Assistance Program is offered as funding allows during the hot summer months of June to August.
 It can help pay for electricity expenses and air conditioning bills that are needed to keep homes cool.
 Not only can grants and funds be used to pay high utility bills, but some individuals (in particular seniors) may be eligible to receive a free, gently room sized air conditioning unit or maybe a more simple fan.